 – Efficient decarbonisation via direct or indirect electrification requires efficient linkages between the energy markets by monitoring close to real‐time carbon content of energy carriers and emissions.

-CEPS leads WP2 "Stakeholder Dialogue" with the aim of planning, coordinating and formalising the consortium process with the relevant stakeholders at policy, industry and expert level.
-CEPS will organise five stakeholder workshops: one opening, three thematic workshops and a closing workshop to present the outcomes of the overall assessment.
+CEPS led WP2 “Stakeholder Dialogue” with the aim of planning, coordinating and formalising the consortium process with the relevant stakeholders at policy, industry and expert level.
+CEPS organised five stakeholder workshops: one opening, three thematic workshops and a closing workshop to present the outcomes of the overall assessment.